 - Auto-lockout after FIVE unsuccessful login attempts

 - Using secure version of HTTP i.e. HTTPS.
 You can see the padlock icon on the URL address bar

-- Implemented Google reCAPTCHA which is a security service that protects LeMS website from fraud and abuse.
+- Implemented Google reCAPTCHA which is a security service that protects LeMS website from illegal login

 - Incorporated some rules in the Firewall for protection against attackers

 - A student has 270 days or about 9 months to finish the course and therefore has sufficient time to learn it at his/her own pace.
 There will be lesson materials for the student to download.

 - The course fee is US$89 currently which is very affordable since the student has to pay only about US$0.33 per day for the course.

 - The teaching videos are streamed from Vimeo, a popular professional video hosting site.
 However, it is known that China and Indonesia have banned Vimeo as of Aug 2020.
 However, you can use approved VPN from these two countries to access Vimeo videos.

 - The course will be conducted in English and the student just needs to have basic grammar knowledge like an understanding of noun, verb, adjective etc.